Chance Rides: Trains

-With over 400 examples built as of 2022, the C. P. Huntington has become the most popular park train since The Allan Herschell Company merged into Chance Industries in 1970 and production of the S-24 Iron Horse train ceased.
+With more than 400 examples built as of 2022, the C. P. Huntington has become the most popular park train since the Allan Herschell Company merged into Chance Industries in 1970 and production of the S-24 Iron Horse train ceased.
 Locomotives and coaches can be customized in a variety of ways.

 Carousels

 Chance Carrousels (deliberately spelled with two "R"s) were introduced in 1971 following the acquisition of the Allan Herschell Company the previous year.
 Chance modified the Herschell design giving it a more ornate style.
 After Chance purchased Bradley & Kaye in December 1986, Chance was able to use the molds and manufacturing rights to 62 carousel figures produced by Bradley & Kaye owner, David Bradley.
 He had carefully reproduced prized carousel animals from famous carvers over the previous 20 years and new molds were cast at the Chance facility under his direction, until Bradley died in 1988.
 These famous reproductions with spectacular detail have been included on Chance carrousels since the late 1980s.
 With the merger of the D. H. Morgan line of carousels, some of the unique Morgan figures have been added to the collection as well.
-Although fiberglass, the magnificent detail and menagerie of different styles of horses and other figures have become a trademark of Chance Rides carrousels.
+All Chance Rides carousel figures are made from fiberglass.
+By 2013, Chance had produced over 300 carousels, making it the largest carousel manufacturer in the United States.